react-native-community/discussions-and-proposals/proposals/0949-ship-standard-javascript-from-published-package.md

 ---
-title: Strip Flow Types from React Native Published Package
+title: Ship Standard JavaScript from React Native Published Package
 author:
 - Bruno Bodian
 date: 2025-10-20
 ---

-# RFC0949: Strip Flow Types from Published `react-native` Package
+# RFC0949: Ship Standard JavaScript from Published `react-native` Package

 ## Summary

-This proposal seeks to modernize the `react-native` npm package by distributing plain JavaScript source code with Flow types stripped.
+This proposal seeks to modernize the `react-native` npm package by distributing standard JavaScript output (published `.js` files that contain no Flow syntax).
 This will help the ecosystem by significantly expanding compatibility with modern JS parsers and tooling, and reducing coupling with the user-land `@react-native/babel-preset`.

 For Flow users, we will introduce a `"flow"` `exports` condition which points to the Flow source files.